MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-send-an-e-mail-given-the-smtp-address-of-an-account.md

             // Retrieve the account that has the specific SMTP address.
             Outlook.Account account = GetAccountForEmailAddress(application, smtpAddress);
-            // Use this account to send the e-mail. newMail.SendUsingAccount = account;
+            // Use this account to send the email. newMail.SendUsingAccount = account;
             newMail.Send();
         }